 Today we have one of the classic tapas par excellence of Spanish gastronomy.
 Galician octopus is a regular on bar terraces in summer and it doesn’t surprise me at all, because something so rich and easy to prepare, inevitably won’t be popular.
-In my house we do it a lot and on certain dates like Christmas, it is a fixture on the table.
+In my house, we do it a lot and on certain dates like Christmas, it is a fixture on the table.
 We really like it.

-A common debate when talking about Galician octopus is whether it is the same as octopus a feira or not.
-The answer is no, because although they are similar dishes, there are small differences.
+A common debate when talking about the Galician octopus is whether it is the same as the octopus a feira or not.
+The answer is no because although they are similar dishes, there are small differences.
 The main one is that the Galician octopus has potatoes and the octopus does not.
 On the other hand, there is the issue of cooking.
 Galician octopus is prepared after the entrails have been separated from it and then cooked for several hours over low heat.
-For the octopus a feira, a normal cooking is enough.
+For the octopus a feira, normal cooking is enough.
 It is true that in this recipe I do not cook it in the traditional Galician way, but by bringing potatoes, we can speak of Galician octopus.

 GALICIAN OCTOPUS, INGREDIENTS

 - 2 bay leaves